proofzero/rollupid/docs/platform/console/blockchain.md

 ### [ZeroDev](https://zerodev.app)

 To configure ZeroDev with your Rollup ID app you will need create a project and copy the project id into the applications.

+## Interested in becoming an Account Abstraction Provider

+Please answer the following questions to see if you qualify:

+* [ ] Do you have an SDK or API?
+  * Does your SDK use `fetcher`?
+(We do not support `XMLHttpRequest` and therefore do cannot integrate your SDK) OR
+  * Can your service be used with API calls?
+* [ ] Are your smart contracts 4337 compatible?
+  * Do you have a smart contract factory to generate the same smart contract wallet address across all chains?
+  * Does your smart contract wallet support session key registration?
+  * Does your smart contract wallet support session key revocation?
+  * Does your service help customers sponsor gas fees?

+If you can answer yes to these questions please reach out to the team on [Discord](https://discord.gg/rollupid).